Willi Orbán: 2015–16 season

+2016–17 season

 In the 2016–17 season, Orbán continued to remain in the first team for the side, playing in the centre–back position.
 He was given the vice captaincy for the side ahead of the new season.
 After Dominik Kaiser was placed on the substitute bench against Hamburg on 17 September 2016, Orbán captained the side for the first time this season, where he set up a goal for Timo Werner, who went on to score twice, as RB Leipzig won 4–0.
 As a result, Orbán captained the side in the number of matches when Kaiser was not featured in the starting eleven.
 He then scored his first goal of the season, scoring from a header, which turns out to be a winning goal, in a 3–2 win over Bayer Leverkusen on 18 November 2016.
 His second goal of the season then came on 17 December 2016, once again scoring from a header, in a 2–0 win over Hertha BSC.
 Since the start of the 2016–17 season, Orbán started in every match until he was suspended for one match for picking up five yellow cards this season.
 After serving a one match ban, he returned to the starting lineup, retaining his captaincy and starting the whole game, in a 3–1 win over 1.
 FC Köln on 25 February 2017.
 However, later in the 2016–17 season, Orbán was sidelined, due to suspension, tactical changes and his own injury concern.
 His performance in the 2016–17 season earned praises from Ralf Rangnick and the German media, Bild and kicker.
 At the end of the 2016–17 season, Orbán went on to make twenty–nine appearances and scoring three times in all competitions.